-Florida Mandatory Minimum Sentences
+Florida Mandatory Minimum Sentences for Criminal Offenses

 Florida's mandatory sentencing laws have severely limited a judge's discretion in imposing a sentence in recent years.
 This is especially true in cases involving repeat violent offenders.
 Judges do not take probation violations or violations of house arrest lightly, particularly since the new Florida Anti-Murder Act went into effect in early 2007.
 The mandatory minimum sentences for a probation violation or violation of house arrest can be very harsh; thus it is extremely important to have the best legal representation possible.